johngraham262/JWGCircleCounter/README.md

 JWGCircleCounter [![Build Status](https://travis-ci.org/johngraham262/JWGCircleCounter.png?branch=master)](https://travis-ci.org/johngraham262/JWGCircleCounter)
 =========

 This control is a simple view that counts down a specified amount and alerts you on completion.
+You can see this live in [Teleportante].

 ![alt tag](https://raw.github.com/johngraham262/JWGCircleCounter/master/Screenshots/JWGCircleCounterDemo.gif)